kubesphere/website/content/en/docs/pluggable-components/logging.md

       enabled: true # Change "false" to "true".
     ```

+    {{< notice info >}}To use containerd as the container runtime, change the value of the field `.logging.containerruntime` to `containerd`.

-    {{< notice note >}}
+    {{</ notice >}}

-By default, ks-installer will install Elasticsearch internally if Logging is enabled.
+    {{< notice note >}}By default, ks-installer will install Elasticsearch internally if Logging is enabled.
 For a production environment, it is highly recommended that you set the following values in `cluster-configuration.yaml` if you want to enable Logging, especially `externalElasticsearchUrl` and `externalElasticsearchPort`.
 Once you provide the following information before installation, ks-installer will integrate your external Elasticsearch directly instead of installing an internal one.
     {{</ notice >}}

     ```yaml